 Improve Your Photography by Expanding and Deepening Your Understanding of Camera Operation, Light, and Lighting

 When working in manual exposure mode during Sam’s Intermediate Photography Course in DC, we’ll use our cameras thoughtfully to control our composition precisely.
-In other words, we’ll be involved in camera operation to fully influence the outcome of our photograph instead of the camera taking the picture for us.
+In other words, we’ll be involved in camera operation to fully influence the outcome of our photograph, rather than the camera taking the picture for us.

 “I almost never set out to photograph a landscape, nor do I think of my camera as a means of recording a mountain or an animal unless I absolutely need a ‘record shot’.
 My first thought is always of light.” – Galen Rowell.